Days of Glory (2006 film): Plot

 In French North Africa in 1943 large numbers of men from France's overseas possessions have been recruited into the French First Army of the Free French Forces to fight alongside the other Allies against Nazi Germany and liberate France from occupation.
-The army consists of two main elements: pieds-noirs, that is people of mostly European descent, and indigènes, those of mostly African descent.
-The "indigènes" in turn consist of three main groups: Algerians, Moroccans (known as goumiers), and troops from Sub-Sahara Africa.
+The army consists mainly of pieds-noirs, soldiers of mostly European descent, and indigènes of African descent, including Algerians, Moroccans (known as goumiers), and troops from Sub-Sahara Africa (known as Senegalese Tirailleurs).

-Saïd, an impoverished goat herder, joins the 7th RTA (Régiment de Tirailleurs Algériens).
-With him are other Algerians including Messaoud, who wants to marry and settle in France, and the literate Corporal Abdelkader, who seeks equality with settlers for the indigenous people of his country.
-There are also two Moroccan brothers Yassir and Larbi, Yassir's aim being booty so that Larbi can afford to marry.
+Saïd, an impoverished goat herder, joins the 7th Algerian Tirailleurs Regiment wiih other Algerians including Messaoud, who wants to marry and settle in France, and the literate Corporal Abdelkader, who seeks equality for the indigenous Algerians.
+Two Moroccans also join, and Yassir's aim is to gain enough war booty so his brother Larbi can afford to marry.

-Soon the men, dressed in mostly lend-lease American uniforms meet Sergeant Martinez, a battle-hardened pied-noir, who trains them before leading them on their first engagement against the Germans in Italy.
-Their mission is to capture a heavily-defended mountain, but it soon becomes clear that their French commanding officer is using them as cannon fodder to identify artillery targets.
-The colonial troops eventually succeed, at the cost of high casualties.
-When asked by a French war correspondent about his thoughts on the losses, the French colonel replies, "today was a great victory for the Free French Forces".
+The men train in lend-lease American uniforms under Sergeant Martinez, a battle-hardened pied-noir.
+They deploy to Italy where their first mission is to capture a heavily-defended mountain.
+Their French commanding officer is using them as cannon fodder to identify artillery targets and the colonial troops suffer heavy casualties.
+The colonel tells a French war correspondent "today was a great victory for the Free French Forces".

-The troops of the 7th RTA next embark for Operation Dragoon, to liberate the south of France.
-While aboard ship, a French cook refuses to give tomatoes to indigènes soldiers.
-Abdelkader calls for equality, but mutiny is averted when Martinez and the company captain promise that everyone will be treated the same.

-On arrival at Marseille, the colonial troops are greeted as heroes.
-Messaoud meets and courts Irène, a French woman, promising when the regiment leaves that he will write and one day return.
-She says she'll wait for him and they will marry.
-However, due to censorship of soldiers' mail, Irène never learns Messaoud's fate.
+The regiment is embarked for Operation Dragoon to liberate southern France.
+When a French cook refuses to give tomatoes to indigènes soldiers, mutiny is narrowly averted by Martinez and the company captain.
+Arriving in Marseille, the colonial troops are greeted as heroes.
+Messaoud meets and courts Irène, a French woman, promising to write and return to her.
+She promises to wait for him so they can marry.

-Saïd becomes Martinez's orderly, for which the other soldiers call him "girlie" and imply he's gay.
-Eventually he snaps and holds a knife to Messaoud's throat.
-Abdelkader calms the situation, but Saïd makes it clear that in this segregated world the French authorities will not give their colonial soldiers anything.
-Having seen among Martinez's possessions a family photograph, while drinking with the sergeant Saïd mentions that the two of them are similar in both having an Arab mother.
-The NCO attacks him and threatens to kill him if he reveals this secret.
+When Saïd becomes Martinez's orderly, the other soldiers call him "girlie" and tease him with accusations he's gay.
+When he snaps and threatens Messaoud at knifepoint, Abdelkader intervenes.
+Saïd relents, but expresses frustration with their segregated world.
+Saïd drinks with Martinez, and comments on his family photograph that reveals both men have an Arab mother.
+Martinez threatens to kill him if he reveals that secret.